-Given the fact that millions of local tourists visit Huangshan (i.e., Yellow Mountain) every year I was extremely impressed with the condition of the trails, the main ones having been constructed hundreds of years ago, and the conservation efforts I noticed being undertaken on the mountain.
+Given the fact that millions of local tourists visit Huangshan (i.e., Yellow Mountain) every year I was extremely impressed with the condition of the trails, the main ones having been constructed hundreds of years ago, and the conservation efforts I noticed being undertaken Huangshan.

-Without fear of exaggeration I can say that the three days I spent atop Huangshan in Eastern China during the middle of winter are amongst the best of my life, thus far.
+Without fear of exaggeration I can say that the three days I spent atop Huangshan in Eastern China, during the middle of winter, have been amongst the best of my life.

 The Power of Metaphor In Photography

 The above, made near the top of a particularly high pass, is interesting to me as it illustrates a degree of conservation on the mountain.

 I think it's true to say that the natural environment has, all too often, suffered with the rapid advancement of the Chinese economy.

 I hope this image can act as a metaphor for a future China where economic prosperity and the natural world can co-exist more harmoniously than has been the case in the most recent past.

 January is the coldest time of year on Huangshan with minimum temperatures dropping below -20 Celsius.

 Thankfully maximum day time temperatures can reach 7 Celsius which, when climbing up and down the steep mountain trails, can seem quite warm.